matterholt/epicReact/reactHooks/Notes/2020-11-05-HttpRequests/index.md

 ## Extra Credit 4 ->Error boundaries

-### React Docs

 - It would be better to show the error then have the white screen, Errors shouldn't break the whole website, React 16 introduces a new concept of an “error boundary”.
+Manage all errors in component tree.

 - ErrorBoundary, is a special component, and is needed to be written in class form, will return children and be a wrapper.